Jamesreinhardt222/comm-documentation-assignment/index.md

 ### Threads
 {: .text-gamma }

-Everyone can refer to previous posts and add comments to them in the form of threads.
+Members can refer to previous posts and add comments to them in the form of threads.

 ### App Integration